 Klomparens introduces us to the 3 styles of magic problem solver: the metagamer, the tuner, and the player.
 We are then given some examples which highlight the relative strengths and weaknesses of each approach.

 An excellent article on how, in modern magic, simply drawing more cards doesn’t necessarily win the game.
-Instead Majors considers activated abilities and simply having a board presence may represent more cards than a .
-He also talks about play patterns based on planeswalkers, some of the best card advantage engines available, both defending them by … [Read more…]
+Instead Majors considers activated abilities and simply having a board presence may represent more cards than a Sphinx’s Revelation.
+He also talks about play patterns based on planeswalkers, some of the best card advantage engines available, both defending them by setting up multi turn sequences and how a board presence may make playing one unattractive to your opponent.

 Seminal piece of work, one of the most important articles to have available while building decks.
 Karsten explains his method, before laying out the conditions for hitting your coloured mana on time, for limited, competitive constructed and highlander formats.